-So what is it that sets our style apart from other photography and even from the ‘classic’ documentary wedding photographer?
+What is it that sets our street-inspired reportage style apart from other photography and even from the ‘classic’ documentary wedding photographer?

 1. We love colour.
-Even though black and white is seen as the more classic and perhaps more emotional choice, we find colour brings out a humour and emotive imagery that we truly adore.
-Black and white of course has it’s place and can in some circumstances help to make an image even more provocative but we find that colour brings out an energy, light, excitement and truth to a moment that we love to explore.
+Even though black and white is seen as the more classic and perhaps more emotional choice for the documentary or reportage wedding photographer, we find colour brings out a humour and emotive imagery that we truly adore.
+Black and white of course has its place and can in some circumstances help to make an image even more provocative but we find that colour brings out an energy, light, excitement and truth to a moment that we love to explore.

 4. We communicate through light and shadow.
 As we’ve established we believe that lighting is very important, but equally as significant is the absence of light.
 We choose to embrace the darkness and use shadows to help accent the depth of an image and highlight the areas we want the viewer to focus on.
-By allowing the shadows to fall where they may and then incorporating that into the composition we can create a more dynamic and visually exciting image with far more depth than the flat, even light that many photographers might seek to find or create.
+By allowing the shadows to fall where they may and then incorporating that into the composition we can create a more dynamic and visually exciting image with far more depth than the flat, even light that the more portrait-orientated or in many cases even the fellow documentary / reportage wedding photographer might seek to find or create.

 5. We don’t just focus on the big moments.
-A wedding day is often defined by those big traditional set pieces – the entrance of the bride, the rings, the first kiss, the cutting of the cake – these are the wedding photographer’s bread and butter.
+A wedding day is often defined by those big traditional set pieces – the entrance of the bride, the rings, the first kiss, the cutting of the cake – these are the foundation of the day for the reportage wedding photographer.
 But whilst these are all of course important photographs for us and any other wedding photographer to capture they are merely the baseline of what we’re looking for.
 After all, however tasty a loaf you’ve baked it’s what you put between the slices that makes things interesting.
 We love to get under the skin of a wedding and take what might easily be dismissed as a ‘nothing’ moment and find a ‘hero’ shot within it – taking everyday interactions and finding the personalities behind them.
 Ansel Adams once said “You don’t take a photograph, you make it.”
 The big moments are there for the taking, but it’s the shots we make that truly excite us.

 7. It’s about creating a piece of art.
-‘Documentary’ can be a misleading title – if you were to watch a documentary on TV in most cases you’d probably be expecting to simply watch a factual record of someone or something that has happened, whereas watching a movie with carefully directed actors you’d probably expect something a little more imaginative and creative.
-Whilst in our work we indeed seek a truthful representation of an event based on real people rather than actors, we also want to capture images that stand out every bit as much as a directed portrait and photographed with just as much flair and creativity.
-Whilst we’re lucky enough to be able to call it a full time job, our wedding photography is a creative pursuit, not simply a financial one.
+One reason why the term Reportage wedding photography is often used in place of the word documentary is that ‘Documentary’ can be a misleading title – if you were to watch a documentary on TV in most cases you’d probably be expecting to simply watch a factual record of someone or something that has happened, whereas watching a movie with carefully directed actors you’d probably expect something a little more imaginative and creative.
+Whilst in our definition of the documentary wedding photographer role we indeed seek a truthful representation of an event based on real people rather than actors, we also want to capture images that stand out every bit as much as a directed portrait and photographed with just as much flair and creativity.
+Though we’re lucky enough to be able to call it a full time job, our wedding photography is a creative pursuit, not simply a financial one.

 Beyond this though we strive to take photographs that are not just interesting to those directly involved in the wedding or even to those with a general interest in wedding photography; we want our photographs to be exciting and dynamic enough that even a passing stranger could see and connect with the images.
 We want to be great photographers, not just great wedding photographers and create original, character driven photographs that escape the classic wedding clichés and offer a fresh perspective.

-So now you understand a little more about our ideas on what documentary wedding photography should be about, here are a couple more examples of what we think it should look like.
+So now you understand a little more about our ideas on what the reportage wedding photographer should be focussed on, here are a couple more examples of what we think it should look like.
 Don’t forget to turn the volume up!